SimplifyMyCloud/GCP-InfrastructureState/Bootstrap/README.md

 # SMC Infrastructure State Bootstrapping

-SimplifyMy.Cloud GCP genesis build.
-GCP must be configured to prepare it for the infrastructure state to be ensure by Terraform.
+GCP must be prepared for the infrastructure state to be ensure by Terraform.
 This bootstrapping process will use manually run commands to create a dedicated GCP Project that will host the Terraform server.
 This Terraform GCP Project is a long lived home for Terraform.
 Because of this long lived status we can can wire up dedicated GCP Service Accounts.

 ---